 Many of us have now experienced working from home during the lockdown that resulted from the coronavirus pandemic.
 This has changed many people’s opinions about returning to the workplace and the benefits of working from home.
 In turn, more and more people are looking at work-from-home opportunities.
 But how does this affect your mortgage as a homeowner?

 Notify your lender

 Whatever business you decide to run from your home, you need to tell your lender.
-This is to ensure you’re not in breach of the mortgage terms.
-Some residential mortgages prohibit running a business from your home so it’s essential to check and get permission rather than risk the consequences.
+This is to ensure that you’re not in breach of the mortgage terms.
+Some residential mortgages prohibit running a business from your home.
+Therefore, it’s essential to check and get permission rather than risk the consequences.
 If you don’t do this and get caught, you could end up having to repay the entire mortgage immediately.

 As long as you’re not altering your property considerably, such as adding an extra room to use for your business, your lender should agree to you continuing with your residential mortgage.
 If you work online from a home office, for example, this doesn’t normally affect a residential mortgage.
 There are, however, instances when your residential mortgage will need to change to a semi-commercial mortgage.

 You may need to switch to a semi-commercial mortgage